A Simple and Approximately Optimal Mechanism for an Additive Buyer: Revenue Bounds for Multiple Buyers

-To prove Theorem \ref{thm:amplification}, we will apply the Core Decomposition Lemma (Lemma \ref{lem:easy}), using $t_i = c\cdot a\cdot n$ for each $i$.
-Theorem \ref{thm:amplification} will then follow from bounds on the revenue from the tail and the expected welfare from the core, which we establish in the following propositions.
+To prove Theorem \ref{thm:amplification}, we will apply the Core-Tail Decomposition Lemma (Lemma \ref{lem:easy}), using $t_i = c\cdot a\cdot n$ for each $i$.
+Theorem \ref{thm:amplification} will then follow from bounds on the revenue from the tail and the expected welfare from the core, which we establish in the two following propositions.